nfcpy/nfcpy/docs/modules/clf.rst

 Contactless Frontend
 --------------------

-The contactless frontend class is also imported as :class:`nfc.ContactlessFrontend`, thus is available after ``import nfc`` as used by the examples in this section.
+.. note:: The contactless frontend defined in this module is also
+          available as :class:`nfc.ContactlessFrontend`.

 .. autoclass:: ContactlessFrontend
    :members: